Diegomoro415/CurrencyConvert/README.md

 2. I want to be able to see the instructions
 3. I want to have access to diffetent currencies
 4. I want to receive a real time quotation
-5. I want to have a clear result

 ### Site Owner

-6. I want users to have a positive experience
+5. I want users to have a positive experience
-7. I want users to easily select options from the menu
+6. I want users to easily select options from the menu
-8. I want users to see and follow the instruction for a easy navigation
+7. I want users to see and follow the instruction for a easy navigation
-9. I want the user to receive a real time result
+8. I want the user to receive a real time result
-10. I want to provide access to user to the top currencies in the world

                     ## Technical Design